radiantearth/stac-best-practices/best-practices-item.md

 file as the asset.
 This has proven to be useful as long as the asset represents a group of features rather than one particular feature.
 For instance this could be a useful way to distribute a buildings dataset where there is one GeoParquet file containing all the buildings within each particular region.
 In that case there would be an item for each region and each item would contain an asset pointing to the GeoParquet file.
+To ensure that people can find the item of interest, be sure to include the bounding box and geometry footprint in the STAC metadata for each item.
 Alternatively to distribute a single file that contains all the features in a dataset create a collection with one asset at the collection or item level.

 > [!NOTE]